HuijiaoLuo/2026EnergyHacks_WeDoWind/README.md

 ### Submission history

 - `Results_33_T3_0.csv` — standalone constant physics validation submission.
-- `Results_33_T3_1.csv` — team hybrid validation submission using teammate state predictions re-centered to my physics level.
+- `Results_33_T3_1.csv` — team hybrid validation submission using Daniel's state-aware prediction re-centered to my physics level.
 - `Results_33_T3_final.csv` — final-round artifact currently stored in this research repository.

 The organizer submission repository has its own immutable-submission workflow, so repository artifacts and organizer-side submission history may not always be identical.